berty/www.berty.tech/bertytech/content/privacy-policy/index.md

 ### IPFS

-**InterPlanetary File System** or **IPFS**, it is a system that allows users to share authenticated content, guaranteed to be untampered through peer-to-peer protocols.
+**InterPlanetary File System** or **IPFS** is a system that allows users to share authenticated content, guaranteed to be untampered through peer-to-peer protocols.
 It relies on libp2p, a modular peer-to-peer networking stack.

 ### mDNS